elchristo/calendar/README.md

 Color strategies give you the possibility to color an event by conditions.
 If you want for example apply a color to an event depending on if it is public or not, you can implement a color strategy for that.

-Example use in options when building a calendar source :
+Example use in options when building a calendar source (you can declare color strategy class as "service" in container configuration) :

-    'color_strategy' => 'ColorByEventStatus'
+    'color_strategy' => ColorByEventStatus::class

     'color_strategy' => [
-        'name' => 'ColorByEventStatus',
+        'name' => ColorByEventStatus::class,
         'attributes' => [
             ...
         ]